hpcleuven/VscDocumentation/source/jobs/submitting_and_managing_jobs_with_torque_and_moab.rst

    $ qsub <jobscript>
    205814.leibniz

-When ``qsub`` succesfully queues your job, it responds with a job ID, ``205814.leibniz`` in the example above.
-This is a uniqeu identifier for your job, and can be used to manage it.
+When ``qsub`` successfully queues your job, it responds with a job ID, ``205814.leibniz`` in the example above.
+This is a unique identifier for your job, and can be used to manage it.
 In general, the number will suffice for this purpose.

 As explained on the page on ":ref:`Specifying resources, output files and